OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Oblivious Algorithms

+We investigate further improvements by relaxing the condition of full obliviousness to achieve better efficiency.
+A relaxed security definition that has recently garnered attention is that of \textit{ differentially oblivious} (DO) \cite{chan2019foundations, allen2019algorithmic, 10.1145/3243734.3243851, chu2021differentially, vldb2022do}.
+DO is DP applied to obliviousness.
+This relaxation can theoretically improves the efficiency from full obliviousness.
+In practice, improvements have been reported for RDB queries \cite{vldb2022do} whose security model, in which access pattern leakage within the enclave is out of the scope, differs from ours.

-It is common for DO approaches to guarantee DP for the histogram of observed memory accesses.
-The methods proposed in \cite{allen2019algorithmic, 10.1145/3243734.3243851} are applicable to our scenario.
-The procedure is as follows: pad dummy data, perform an oblivious shuffle, and then update $g^*$ by performing linear access.
-The observed memory access pattern is equivalent to a histogram of the indices of all gradients.
-Dummy data should be padded as random noise enough to make this histogram DP.
-However, this can incur prohibitive costs in the FL setting\footnote{We have confirmed this prohibitive cost in our preliminary experiments.}.
-The first reason is that the randomization mechanism can only be implemented by padding dummy data \cite{case2021privacy}, which means that only one-sided noise can be added, multiplying the noise scale by a constant, and the algorithms that can be represented by padding are very limited.
-The second reason is critical in our setting and different from previous works \cite{allen2019algorithmic, 10.1145/3243734.3243851}.
-Considering that the ML model dimension $d$ and even the sparsified dimension $k$ can be large, the noise easily becomes large.
-For example, consider DO guaranteed by Laplace noise, where $k$ is the sensitivity and $d$ is the dimension of the histogram, implying that the amount of noise is proportional to $kd$ and multiplied by some constant.
-It results in too large padded data to allocated in TEE's strict memory resources.
-This ends up generating a larger amount of computation than the fully oblivious case by following oblivious shuffle or sorting.
+However, DO is unlikely to work in the FL setting.
+DO approaches commonly guarantee DP for the histogram of observed memory accesses.
+We construct a DO algorithm based on \cite{allen2019algorithmic, 10.1145/3243734.3243851}.
+The procedure involves the following steps: pad dummy data, perform an obvious shuffle (or sorting), and update $g^*$ by performing linear access on \textbf{$\mathbf{G}$}.
+The observed memory access pattern is equivalent to a histogram of the indices corresponding to all gradients, and the dummy data are required to be padded with sufficient random noise to make this histogram DP.
+However, this inevitably incurs prohibitive costs in the FL setting.
+The first reason for this is that the randomization mechanism can only be implemented by padding dummy data \cite{case2021privacy}, which implies that only positive noise can be added, and the algorithms covered by padding are limited (e.g., the shifted Laplace mechanism).
+The second reason is critical in our case and differs from previous studies \cite{allen2019algorithmic, 10.1145/3243734.3243851}.
+Considering that the ML model dimension, $d$, and even the sparsified dimension, $k$, can be large, noise easily becomes significant.
+For example, considering the DO guaranteed by Laplace noise, where $k$ denotes the sensitivity and $d$ is the dimension of the histogram, the amount of noise is proportional to $kd$ and multiplied by a non-negligible constant, owing to the first reason \cite{allen2019algorithmic}.
+This produces huge array data to which oblivious operations must be applied, resulting in a larger overhead than in the fully oblivious case.